 Once officially confirmed by the Race Director, the official final results are promptly posted.
 These results remain provisional until the Technical Officer completes any post-Race inspections and/or Boat engine inspections.

 4.09.04 70% RULE

 CALCULATIONS (PERCENTAGE/FRACTION)

 In all instances where a percentage or fraction requires rounding to a whole number, the result will be rounded up or down to the nearest whole number.
-If the percentage or fraction results in .5 (1/2) or less, the number will be rounded down, unless otherwise specified in the rule.

 For example: